anagelberg/anagelberg/README.md

 <h2>Hi there! 👋 I'm Amy</h2>
 <h3>A Full-Stack Developer in Vancouver, BC (Canada)</h3>

-- 🔭 I’m currently working on [MovieJar](https://github.com/anagelberg/MovieJar), adding Google Authorization as well as some user interaction features.

-- 🌱 I’m currently learning about **UX design principles** through UX certificate course through BrainStation, as well as how to implement Google Authorization in Movie Jar.
-In the future, I will be tackling testing with Jest.
+#### 🔭 Current Work:
+I'm actively developing [MovieJar](https://github.com/anagelberg/MovieJar), a movie organization and recommendation platform.
+My current focus is integrating Google Authorization to streamline user access and implementing interactive features to enhance user engagement.
+This project showcases my capability to build user-centric applications with robust backend support.

+#### 🌱 Current Learnings:
+Expanding My UX Design and Technical Skills: I'm currently enrolled in a UX Design certificate course at BrainStation, where I'm absorbing the principles of user-centered design.
+Simultaneously, I'm exploring the intricacies of Google Authorization integration in MovieJar.
+Up next, I plan to dive into Jest for testing, aiming to bolster the reliability and efficiency of my applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">